-Siegel is the Davis Research Professor at the George Washington University Law School.
+Siegel is the F. Elwood and Eleanor Davis Research Professor of Law at the George Washington University Law School.
 His classes include Administrative Law, Civil Procedure, Federal Courts and Intellectual Property.
 Siegel’s scholarship focuses on Administrative Law and Federal Courts and has particularly explored issues of statutory interpretation and lawsuits against governments.

 A graduate of Harvard College and Yale Law School, Siegel, immediately following law school, clerked for the Honorable Patricia M. Wald, then Chief Judge of the U.S. Court of Appeals for the District of Columbia Circuit.
 After his clerkship, Siegel served as a member of the Appellate Staff of the United States Department of Justice’s Civil Division, where he briefed and argued cases in the United States courts of appeals and assisted the Solicitor General’s office in Supreme Court litigation.